Our Board of directors

 Managing Director and Partner, BCG

-Jeff brings more than 15 years of experience serving leading public and private sector organizations across a range of sectors and topics.
-As a member of BCG’s education leadership team, Jeff has experience with early childhood, K-12, and Higher Ed. and relevant functional experience including organization effectiveness and operating model design.
-Jeff is deeply committed to Houston community and leads BCG’s community engagement and social impact initiatives.
-Currently Jeff serves on the Higher Education committee of the Greater Houston Partnership and is a Board member of Good Reason Houston, which is committed to world-class public education for all students in Houston.
-Jeff holds an MBA from the Harvard Business School, and his BBA and Masters in Accounting from the University of Texas at Austin.
+Jeff brings 15 years of experience serving leading public and private sector organizations across a range of sectors and topics.
+At the Boston Consulting Group, Jeff is part of the Consumer and Digital leadership teams for North America.
+He is also active in the public sector and education practices including experience with early childhood, K-12, and higher education.
+Jeff is deeply committed to the Houston community and leads BCG Houston’s social impact efforts collaborating closely with community partners including the United Way of Greater Houston, the Houston Food Bank, YES Prep Public Schools, and the Greater Houston Partnership where he serves on the Higher Education committee and is actively engaged with UpSkill Houston.
+Jeff holds an MBA from the Harvard Business School and his BBA and master’s degree in Accounting from the University of Texas at Austin.

 José Villarreal is an experienced nonprofit executive and senior public administrator.
 He is semi-retired, has a nonprofit consulting service and holds board leadership positions.
 His services focus on executive recruitment and coaching, strategic planning, and board engagement.